Brasenia

-Brasenia, commonly known as watershield, is a genus belonging to the family Cabombaceae, consisting of one species, Brasenia schreberi.
-It is widely distributed in North America, the West Indies, northern South America (Venezuela, Guyana), eastern Asia (China, Japan, Korea, Primorye), Australia, the Indian Subcontinent, and parts of Africa.
+Brasenia is a genus belonging to the family Cabombaceae, consisting of one species, Brasenia schreberi, commonly known as watershield.
+It is widely distributed in North America, the West Indies, northern South America (Venezuela, Guyana), eastern Asia (China, Japan, Korea, Primorye), Australia, the Indian subcontinent, and parts of Africa.

 Brasenia is a perennial aquatic plant with floating, peltate leaves and rhizomatous stems.
 It is identified by its bright green leaves, small purple flowers that bloom from June through September, and a thick mucilage that covers all of the underwater organs, including the underside of the leaves, stems, and developing buds.
 This mucilage may be an anti-herbivore defence trait, perhaps to deter snail grazing.
 It grows in shallow water of lakes, rivers and beaver ponds, particularly those with somewhat acidic water.

 Characteristics

 Brasenia exhibits wind pollination.
 The flowers have a two-day blooming period.
 On the first day, the functionally female, or pistillate flower, extends above the surface of the water and exposes the receptive stigmas.
 The flower then recedes below the water surface and on the following day emerges as a functionally male, or staminate flower.
 It is elevated higher than on the previous day and the anther-bearing filaments are extended beyond the female carpels.
 The anthers dehisce, releasing the pollen, and the flower is then withdrawn below the water where the fruit develops.